 Anyone can download torrents – even with the IQ of a potato – in just a few easy steps.
-But downloading torrent anonymously require a little extra effort, that is well worth it!
+But downloading torrent anonymously requires a little extra effort, that is well worth it!
 Indeed, in many countries, torrenting is an illegal activity.
 And you could face a hard time getting caught downloading copyrighted content.
-Therefore today we'll focus on anonymous torrenting, so you can download torrents safely.
+Therefore today we’ll focus on anonymous torrenting, so you can download torrents safely.

 How to download torrents anonymously?

 Downloading without getting caught requires the right tools.
 And it also requires the right setup for these tools.
 Because hiding your IP addresses from the public is the most important.
 And a simple disabled feature could mean your real IP address is in the clear.
 So let’s see in detail what you need to start anonymous torrenting.

 First of all in your toolbox you need a piece of software to open torrent files.
 Indeed, these files have a .torrent extension and you can’t open them without a torrent client.
 While there are many clients available to download the files, I’ll focus on these three: qBittorrent, Transmission and Deluge.